GideonJones999/WhatToWatch/README.md

 ## React - 02/10/25

 Converted to React, also added functional contact menu on About page, and login.
 (The user is "admin" and the password is "password" until authentication is finished.)

+## Startup - 03/24/25

+Added API Implimentation for both the movies and the user.
+User can create account, log in, log out, change settings, rate films, and get recommended a popular film based on their certification preferences and streaming services.
+When this is done, the user can select whether or not they'd like to watch the film.
+Many Styling Changes.